-Crochet How To – Working with Variegated Yarns
+Crochet: How To Work with Variegated Yarns

 I love experimenting with yarn and patterns.
 These two hats were made from the same two yarns, but it different patterns and stitches (the patterns are below), so the variegation looks very different in both.
-One is done in a shell pattern which made wonderful spiral strips from the crown of the hat and the other made horizontal stripes that were very random in nature.
+One is done in a shell pattern which made beautiful spiral strips from the crown of the hat, and the other made horizontal stripes that were very random in nature.
 At under $4 a skein, I was able to make both hats with a little left over to add to another hat sometime in the future.

 Not getting the look you want?
 Change your hook size or pattern until you do.
 Variegated yarns are dyed differently.
 A pattern that works for one will look completely different in another yarn choice.
 Keep experimenting until you find the look you find pleasing.

-I think they both turned out cute and hopefully some child who needs a little warmth on a cold spring night will love them.
+I think they both turned out cute and hopefully, some child who needs a little warmth on a cold spring night will love them.